xw2519/HLP-Project-2022-Team-8/docs/Feature List.md

   - `UnSign_Extend`:
   - `Bus_Extract`:

-- Single wire auto rerouting

-    Ability to reroute just a single selected wire by selecting a wire and pressing `Ctrl + A`
+- Defaulting from partial routing to autorouting simplified and improved.

+- `Crtl + A` to re-autoroute a Wire, and/or all wires connected to a Symbol (depending on what is selected before the KeyPress).

-- Better removal of redundant segments - working along the whole wire, not just around the ports
+- Better removal of redundant segments - working along the whole wire, not just around the ports.

+- Stickiness between parallel wires in a same net.